Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Literature Review

 Some recent works examine multimodal transportation integration.
 One study investigates equity improvements from integrating bike-sharing with metro services in Nanjing, China, quantifying accessibility gains, yet it does not provide recommendations for future station placement~\cite{cheng2024bike}.
 Another analyzes bike-to-rail transfers in Washington, D.C.’s bike-share and metro system, identifying factors influencing usage patterns.
 However, they neither evaluate equity impacts nor propose strategies for equitable expansion~\cite{tushar2024bikeshare}.

-In contrast to these studies, our \textit{Transit for All} framework advances multimodal integration by (1) accurately predicting demand at cold-start bike stations using multimodal geospatial representation learning, (2) introducing a novel weighted transit accessibility metric (wPTAL) that combines predicted bike demand and existing public transit accessibility, and (3) strategically recommending equitable BSS expansions designed to improve first- and last-mile transit connectivity in underserved communities.
+In contrast to these studies, our \textit{Transit for All} framework advances multimodal integration by (1) predicting demand at cold-start bike stations using multimodal representation learning, (2) introducing a novel weighted transit accessibility metric (wAL) that combines predicted bike demand and existing public transit accessibility, and (3) strategically recommending equitable BSS expansions designed to improve first- and last-mile transit connectivity in underserved communities.